TatianaVeda/MatchMe_app/README_eng_rus.md

    ```bash
    ./setup.sh
    ```
-   The script will automatically configure everything needed: install Docker (if missing), create PostgreSQL database, install dependencies for both backend and frontend.
+   The script will automatically configure everything needed: install Docker (if missing), create PostgreSQL and Redis containers, install dependencies for both backend and frontend.

 4. After installation is complete, start the application:
    ```bash